-Years ago, we as hypothyroid patients due to any cause, noticed a phenomena we called pooling, due to adrenal issues: T3 going high in the blood, and not making it to the cells with continued symptoms.
+Years ago, we as hypothyroid patients due to any cause, noticed a phenomena we called pooling, due to adrenal issues: T3 going high in the blood, and not making it to the cells.
 We also noticed that when trying to raise T3 in our treatment with adrenal issues, it was causing heart palps, or a higher heartrate, or anxiety, or shakiness, or any hyper-like symptoms.
-In some, it can mean a high FT3, and low FT4.
+In some, it can mean a very high FT3, and low FT4.
 Check out the information below and see what you think.
 Also share the information with your doctor ~Janie, hypothyroid patient and site creator.

 Pooling means your free T3 isn’t making it well to your cells, and instead, is hanging out in your blood, going higher and higher as you raise your T3-containing thyroid medication, whether you use synthetic T3, or the T3 in a working desiccated thyroid.